Delaware Disabled Veteran Benefits

 - Confirm your VA disability compensation appears nowhere as taxable income on your Delaware return.

-- If you receive military retired pay, claim the military-pension exclusion (up to $25,000 for 2026) on your Delaware return, or the regular pension exclusion if it is larger — check the Division of Revenue's current-year instructions for the exact line.
+- If you receive military retired pay, claim the military-pension exclusion (currently up to $12,500, regardless of age) on your Delaware return, or the regular pension exclusion if it is larger — and check whether SB 219 has been signed before assuming a higher number applies to your filing year.

 - If a past return taxed VA compensation or over-taxed military retired pay, fix it with a preparer familiar with military filings — this is a filing mechanic, not claims work.